-The terms bowman may be a term that many people have heard in sailing but are not quite sure what the role of a bowman is as part of the sailing crew.
+The term bowman may be a term that many people have heard in sailing but they are not quite sure what the role of a bowman is as part of the sailing crew.

 A bowman is a role for a sailing crew whose main job is to be at the front of the sailboat.
-The bowman will communicate to the team either by speaking or using hand signals to let the crew know what their f sailing maneuvers should be.
-A bowman will always put the safety of himself, crew, and boat first while doing all he can to try to help win the race.
+The bowman will communicate to the team by speaking or using hand signals to let the crew know their f sailing maneuvers.
+A bowman will always put the safety of himself, his crew, and the boat first while doing all he can to try to help win the race.

 The Bowman’s Role On The Sailing Crew

 The bowman is the person who is in control of all the sail hoists and drops.
 The bowman will spend most of their time preparing for spinnaker hoists, jibes, and drops at the foredeck.

 To some, it may seem like a thankless job as the bowman is not sailing the boat, but the bowman is a significant role in any sailing crew.
 The bowman must be prepared to understand the wind, waves, water, and direction so that the bowman can give the right calls to the crew.

 Here are some ways the bowman helps the sailing crew:

 - Time On Distance – As the bowman is at the front of the boat, they understand when the race may start.
 Understanding this can give the crew a heads-up in getting started on time.

 - Judgment – A good bowman makes correct judgment calls.
 A good bowman should have his eyes on the course and the sails and boats around them.
 A bowman should also understand the wind and maybe even be able to predict wind changes.